Age: 35 (22/10/82)

 In Marks’s first season with the South African WorldTour team, he helped Cav to early season victories in Dubai and Croatia.
 However the highlight came at the Tour de France where Cav enjoyed four stage wins.
 Mark played a key role in three of these successes but was forced to withdraw early from the race due to illness.

-In 2017, Mark will be looking to build on the success that the team enjoyed in their opening season.All photography provided courtesy of Graham Watson.
+Over the coming seasons, Mark will be looking to build on the success that the team enjoyed in their debut season.All photography provided courtesy of Graham Watson.

 Website by @TrinitySports_.